mikecokina/skvo/docs/source/index.rst

     2017-12-04 00:00:11,0.25,0.07692307692307693,abs,2,12,heliocenter

-Column name convention follow, otherwise uploader script won't work.
+You **have to**  follow naming convention, otherwise uploader script won't work.
 Transformation function from dataframe to tsdb metrics and metadata json rely on the mentioned convention.

-You have probably noticed, that data in tables are represented as and real comma separated values, so, just use real csv, not any decimal position same margin files or any different similar bulshits.
+You have probably noticed, that data in tables are represented as and real comma separated values, so, just use real csv, not any decimal position same margin files or any different similar bullshits.

-When data are loaded to memory, from the given informations a metadata jeson is created.
+When data are loaded to memory, from the given informations a metadata json is created.
 An exmaple of metadata json is shown above in section `Metadata`_ .
 Created metadata json is 'POSTed' on listening endpoint of SKVO Django server, and so ``/api/photometry/metadata``.
 This endpoint will return a response based on serializer which contain generated uuid4 of observation and databsae observation id.
 The observation id is used in observation id metrics which are linkin database metadata and other observation OpenTSDB metrics.

 Now observation data are processed.
 It is mean, all necessary metrics described in `Observation (time series) data:`_ are created.
-Basicaly, pandas dataframes are converted to the python list of dicts shown above, no big deal.
+Basically, pandas dataframes are converted to the python list of dicts shown above, no big deal.
 Finally, all created metrics are
 'POSTed' by ``pyopentsdb`` python library on the OpenTSDB HTTP API endpoint, ``/api/put/``.

-Finally, just media left.
+At the end, just media left.
 For given observation, each image file is read from local storage as raw object and with couple of additional metadta is serialized to the following schema::

     {